 TNAP: Is Jared currently attending any special school?

 Alice: He is now attending an international online school based in the United States.
-Its long distance learning and I home school him.
-His academic syllabus is US standard and he is taking age level syllabus and by this September (2012), he will be Primary 6 full time student at K12 International School.
-Socially, he gets to interact with other well kids as he attends Taekwando, tennis, swimming, gymnastic and speech and drama classes.
+Its long-distance learning and I homeschool him.
+His academic syllabus is US standard and he is taking age level syllabus and by this September (2012), he will be Primary 6 full-time student at K12 International School.
+Socially, he gets to interact with other well kids as he attends Taekwondo, tennis, swimming, gymnastic and speech and drama classes.
 He really enjoys speech and drama.